yanjiun/transfers/README.md

 ```
     python test_transfers.py
 ```

+## Assumptions
+- a unique email is required for each account

 ## Further Considerations
 - sqlite was used as the database, but if delivering to production we may want to migrate to postgresql